Ptrskay3/async-await/slides.md

 # Channels - too much text on this slide

 - A communication/synchronization model via message passing.
+Can be used with OS threads, async context, coroutines.. basically everywhere.
 - They're usually very efficient, and if the design allows, they're often better than sharing memory with mutexes or similar.

 - __1:1__: One-to-one relationship.
 Just like a real-world channel, it has two ends, and they can communicate.